yerodin/Detect-SolarWinds-Orion/README.md

 # Detect-SolarWinds-Orion
-Powershell script to detect devices with SolarWinds Orion on a domain
+Powershell script to identify devices with SolarWinds Orion on a domain for vulnerability remediation, risk analysis etc.